 Salvaged wood is not the same as reclaimed wood.
 Salvaged wood is wood that has not been cut dimensionally for use (e.g. but into a plank for barn siding).
 Think of salvaged wood as drift wood that you might find along a beach; it's likely old, faded, gray, charming but is still a branch or stick.
 It's never been processed into a usable form and been used for anything.

 We come across numerous 100-200-year-old barns that were poorly maintained and structurally unsound or otherwise have outlived their useful purpose, despite the fact that they were the pride of their communities for generations.

 Example: What was once a part of a barn is now a new reclaimed barn wood floor.
 Exquisite.

 The harsh reality is that the cost to make these structures sound again is often too high for their owners.
 We take these structures that would otherwise be razed and destined for a bonfire or landfill and save them piece by piece.
 We then re-use them for another purpose, like a floor, beam, or architectural accent, carefully repurposing the material for future generations to enjoy.

 Instead of cutting down trees and creating more material, we use what’s already out there.
-There is enough forested wood in the United States alone to be re-used for our building purposes without cutting down one more tree and so we don’t.
-We were deeply involved in reclaiming or sourcing the material and can therefore provide our customers with a certificate of provenance for their antique reclaimed wood floor.
+There is enough forested wood in the United States alone to be re-used for our building purposes without cutting down one more trees, so we don’t.
 The result is a work of art, an antique floor that brings a past time to the modern world.